 As implied in the name, the The Snowplow is the best for pushing wide swaths of lighter snow.
 It can't scoop, but it is as robust as your ability to push snow.
 It was the fastest shovel to clear our test driveway with 1-3 inches of snow.

 The Snow Joe Shovelution design is unique.
 Like the Ergieshovel, it has dual handles, but the shaft of the lower handle is flexible.
 When you throw snow, that flexibility acts like a spring, increasing your leverage and making shoveling easier.
-The Snow Joe is also the lightest shovel we tested, weighing only a few pounds.
+The Snow Joe is also one of the lightest shovels we tested, weighing only a few pounds.
+Due to its price, one reviewer who owns a rental home noted, “This is the shovel I have been buying most often for rental properties.
+I can put one just about everywhere: by the driveway, by the stairs, and on the deck.”

 The disadvantage of this design is that when you push snow and want to switch to shoveling, the second handle on the spring shaft moves a lot, making it difficult to grab and slowing down the entire process.
 This is one advantage of the ErgieShovel with its fixed handle design.
 Still, the Snow Joe Shovelution is a great buy for the price and takes up less room than the ErgieShovel.
 We also love it comes in both 18-inch and 20-inch wide blades.
 If you want an even lighter model in a traditional handle design, see the Emsco Group 1199 Bigfoot.
 However, keep in mind that the Bigfoot is far less robust and not suitable for tossing heavy scoops.

 The SnowPlow is our favorite shovel for pushing a few inches of snow.
+As our reviewer noted, “This is one of the few snow shovels I expect to last more than a decade.”
 It has a very durable blade, and its nearly 36-inch width means half the number of passes as most other shovels.
 It is a specific tool for a specific job.
 We tested this in two distinctly different conditions.
 The first was after two inches of snow; this model shined when clearing our sidewalks and driveway.
 It did it much faster than any other shovel could, requiring much less effort from the user.
 While some other plastic scoops feel fragile and thin, this is notably thick and durable.

 The AstroAI 39" Folding Snow Shovel is a high-quality compact shovel that fits easily in your car.
 It is great for getting out of a jam, deploys quickly, and is quite burly.
 The meta blade is strong enough to chip at ice and hard snow.
 It can also be used in sand and dirt to unstuck your car on a sandy dirt road.
 It is also the perfect size for kids; our one- and 4-year-old testers loved using it.
 Its narrow blade and light design make it ideal for precision work, like removing snow from stairs or around furniture.
 It is also great for making snow jumps, carving banks on a sledding hill, or cutting snow blocks to make a fort or igloo.